polimediaupv/paellaplayer.upv.es/pages/about.md

 - Easy customization and localization of the player interface
 - ARIA support

 ... and many more.
-See the [CHANGELOG](https://github.com/polimediaupv/paella/blob/develop/CHANGELOG) file or browse the [demos](demos)
+See the [CHANGELOG](https://github.com/polimediaupv/paella/blob/develop/CHANGELOG) file in out [GitHub Paella site](https://github.com/polimediaupv/paella) or browse the [demos](demos) .

 # Opencast Support